Economy of Iraq: Sanctions

-After invasion of Iraq 2003
+After the invasion of Iraq in 2003

 The removal of sanctions on 24 May 2003 and rising oil prices in the mid-to-late 2000s led to a doubling in oil production from a low of 1.3 mbpd during the turbulence of 2003 to a high of 2.6 mbpd in 2011.
 Furthermore, reduced inflation and violence since 2007 have translated to real increases in living standards for Iraqis.
 One of the key economic challenges was Iraq's immense foreign debt, estimated at $130 billion.
 Although some of this debt was derived from normal export contracts that Iraq had failed to pay for, some was a result of military and financial support during Iraq's war with Iran.